Fayis-PV/Robo_Speaking/README.md

 This Robo is speaking using pyttsx3 module.
-This is functioned to enter a text and submit the text, then Robo will pronounce for you.
+This is functioned to enter a text and submit the text, Then Robo will pronounce for you.

-You can install the module using: in Mac:
+You can install the module using:
+In Mac:
 ```
 pip3 install pyttsx3
 ```

-in Windows:
+In Windows:
 ```
 pip install pyttsx3
 ```